clmarr/DiaSim/README.suite.md

 - `1`ː Print etyma containing your chosen filter

-- `2`ː Print confused etyma containing your chosen filter
+- `2`ː Print erroneously constructed etyma containing your chosen filter

-- `3`ː Print confused etyma containing your chosen filter as they appeared at your chosen evaluation point (see **Setting an evaluation point** above)
+- `3`ː Print erroneously constructed etyma containing your chosen filter as they appeared at your chosen evaluation point (see **Setting an evaluation point** above)

 ### `7`: Testing effects of a proposed cascade edit